yumin-chen/tic-tac-toe-in-python/README.md

 ------------------------
 [Tic Tac Toe Online in Python][2] is a cross-platform game that should work on any modern desktop operating systems.
 The instructions below are demonstrated on a Linux distro, but you should be able to run this on Windows and Mac OS X as well.

-All the Python scripts in this project are written for Python 3.x and above.
+All the Python scripts in this project are written for Python 3.x.
 The client GUI requires Python Tkinter module.
 You need to set up the Python 3 environment before you start.

-To start the server, please read [docs/MANUAL-SERVER.md](docs/MANUAL-SERVER.md).
+To set up the server, please read [docs/MANUAL-SERVER.md](docs/MANUAL-SERVER.md).

 To learn about the command-line based client script, please read [docs/MANUAL-CLIENT.md](docs/MANUAL-CLIENT.md).